PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/information_extration_pipelines/document_scene_information_extraction_en.md

 <br/>

 📱 **Edge Deployment**: Edge deployment is a method that places computing and data processing functions on user devices themselves, allowing devices to process data directly without relying on remote servers.
 PaddleX supports deploying models on edge devices such as Android.
 For detailed edge deployment procedures, please refer to the [PaddleX Edge Deployment Guide](../../../pipeline_deploy/lite_deploy_en.md).
-## 4. Customization and Fine-tuning
+## 4. Custom Development
 If the default model weights provided by the PP-ChatOCRv3-doc Pipeline do not meet your requirements in terms of accuracy or speed for your specific scenario, you can attempt to further **fine-tune** the existing models using **your own domain-specific or application-specific data** to enhance the recognition performance of the general table recognition pipeline in your scenario.

 ### 4.1 Model Fine-tuning
-Since the PP-ChatOCRv3-doc Pipeline comprises four modules, unsatisfactory performance may stem from any of these modules (note that the text image rectification module does not support customization at this time).
+Since the PP-ChatOCRv3-doc Pipeline comprises six modules, unsatisfactory performance may stem from any of these modules (note that the text image rectification module does not support customization at this time).

 You can analyze images with poor recognition results and follow the guidelines below for analysis and model fine-tuning: